rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 02 05 0210
 *   commit - all coded from Program.cs (call NinjaTrader.sqlite, create, and return instList has been transferred to 'getInstList')

+2023 02 05 0215
+*   commit - added new project 'getInstListSqLite' to hold getInstListSqLite.cs and create .dll